-Compaction of concrete is the process that entraps air from freshly placed concrete and packs the aggregate particles together to increase the density of the concrete.
+Compaction of concrete is the process that expels air entrapped air from freshly placed concrete and packs together the aggregate particles to increase the density of the concrete, significantly increases the ultimate strength of the concrete and bonding with reinforcement.

-The earliest means of achieving it, is with a rod or ramming or by vibrating.
+The earliest means of achieved with a rod or ramming or by vibrating, the experimental studies have shown that 1% air in concrete reduces strength by about 6%.

 Thus the aim of compacting the concrete is to acquire a dense mass without any voids, permitting the concrete to surround all reinforcements and fill all corners.

-The compaction of concrete largely affects the strength, durability, imperviousness of concrete.
+The compaction largely affects the strength, durability, imperviousness of concrete.

 Purpose of Compaction of Concrete: